5afe/safe/specs/transaction_overview/01_main.rst

 - Transaction UI updates respective to the new state.

-4.3.
-Transcation state update on transaction details
+Transaction state update on transaction details
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-inherits from `4.1.
-Happy Case`_
+inherits from `Happy Case`_

 Steps
 +++++